aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    export EKSA_LICENSE='my-license-here'
    ```

-1. Create a management or standalone cluster
+1. Create the initial cluster

    After you have created your `eksa-mgmt-cluster.yaml` and set your credential environment variables, you will be ready to create the cluster:
    ```bash